Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 with soot, and looking extremely flustered.

 Behind her, Isaiah glimpsed a cramped, cluttered basement room with overturned potatoes scattered on the floor.
-Hestia, surprised by the tall, blue-haired adventurer at her door, initially asked if he was lost or there for rent (prompting more confusion from Isaiah).
+Hestia, surprised by the tall, pale teal-haired adventurer at her door, initially asked if he was lost or there for rent ( prompting more confusion from Isaiah).

 Isaiah, still bewildered but polite, introduced himself ("Isaiah November") and explained he was looking for Goddess